Turnermb/Jedi-Project1/readme.md

 ---

 With the recent uptick in awareness of crypto currency in the public trading space.
 I wanted to build a tool that would give the price for the most well known of them; BitCoin.
-Luckily, CoinBase provides an API that does just that, along with many other features that I wasn't able to take advantage of at this time.
+Luckily, CoinBase provides an API that does just that, along with many other features that I decided not to take advantage of at this time.

 ## CoinBase API documentation